opencog/opencog/opencog/nlp/lg-dict/README.md

 Note that `LgOr` is actually a menu choice, and NOT a boolean OR.

-Each LG connector is fully described within the `LgConnector` link, with the connector name in `LgConnectorNode`, direction in `LgConnDirNode`, and the multi-connect property in `LgConnMultiNode`.
+Each LG connector is fully described within the `LgConnector` link, with the connector name in `LgConnNode`, direction in `LgConnDirNode`, and the multi-connect property in `LgConnMultiNode`.

 The connector ordering is kept intact.
 Connectors and their meaning and usage are described in the [Link Grammar documentation](http://www.abisource.com/projects/link-grammar/dict/introduction.html),